New York State Route 67

-New York State Route 67 (NY 67) is an 86.55 mi east–west state highway in eastern New York in the United States.
+New York State Route 67 (NY 67) is an 86.55 mi east–west state highway in eastern New York, United States.
 The western terminus of the route is at an intersection with NY 5 in the town of St. Johnsville.
 Its eastern terminus is at the Vermont state line in Hoosick, where it continues eastward as Vermont Route 67 (VT 67).

 Route description

 Montgomery and Fulton counties

 NY 67 begins at an intersection with NY 5 east of the village of St. Johnsville in the town of the same name.
 It heads eastward across northern Montgomery County as New Turnpike Road to the Fulton County line, where maintenance of NY 67 shifted from the New York State Department of Transportation (NYSDOT) to the town of Ephratah until 2012.
 Thus, the 0.34 mi segment of New Turnpike Road between the county line and NY 10 has no reference markers.
 This segment of the route also lacks any shoulders.
 At NY 10, maintenance of NY 67 returns to NYSDOT as it turns north to overlap NY 10 into the hamlet of Ephratah.

 In Ephratah, NY 67 splits from NY 10 and heads east as a narrow and winding highway.
 It continues into the town of Johnstown, where it meets the eastern terminus of the aforementioned New Turnpike Road (an unimproved town road) at Eppie Corners and winds through hilly terrain through the hamlet of Keck's Center.
 It intersects the north end of NY 334 before passing into the city of Johnstown.
 In the western part of the city, NY 67 follows West Main Street for several blocks to William Street, where it is joined by NY 29.
 After crossing downtown, the overlap with NY 29 ends with NY 29 continuing straight (east) on East Main Street and NY 67 veering southeast onto East State Street.
 The route exits the city just southeast of a junction with NY 30A.
 NY 67 proceeds onward, passing the Fulton County Airport, Hamilton-Fulton-Montgomery BOCES, and Fulton-Montgomery Community College before reentering Montgomery County.